Statelessness

 In international law, a stateless person is someone who is "not considered as a national by any state under the operation of its law".
 Some stateless people are also refugees.
 However, not all refugees are stateless, and many people who are stateless have never crossed an international border.
-On November 12, 2018, the United Nations High Commissioner for Refugees stated there are about 12 million stateless people in the world.
+At the end of 2022, the United Nations High Commissioner for Refugees published an estimation of 4.4 million people worldwide as either stateless or of undetermined nationality, 90,800 (+2%) more than at the end of 2021.
+However, the data itself is not complete because UNHCR does not have data from many countries, such as from at least 22 countries where mass statelessness exists.
+The data also does not include de facto stateless people who have no legal identification to prove their nationality or legal existence.
+According to the World Bank, at least 850 million fit that category.